Donation

 Save Copies of Your Test and Lab Results

 It is important to request, print out, and save copies of your results.
-Bring a summary of results with you when you go to all oncology visits or when getting a second opinion.
+Bring a summary of results with you to all oncology visits or when getting a second opinion.

 Variables That May Affect Your Test Results